AllanBlackett/Term-Racer/README.md

 ## Project Description

-Term-Racer created with jQuery.
+Speed typing app built with jQuery.
 An engaging and interactive experience while learning how to type words faster.

 ## Project objective